Antonín Chittussi

-Biography
+Early life

-His father came from an Italian merchant family who lived in Ferrara and he moved to Bohemia during the Napoleonic Wars.
-After settling in Ronov, he married an innkeeper and later served as Mayor.
-At first, Antonín was expected to follow in the family business, but displayed an aptitude for art, which was noticed by his grammar school teachers in Čáslav, so he was sent to Kutná Hora where he studied drawing with František Bohumír Zvěřina.
+Chittussi was born to an Italian father from a merchant family who lived in Ferrara, and moved to Bohemia during the Napoleonic Wars.
+Settling in Ronov, he married an innkeeper and later served as Mayor.
+Initially, Chittussi was expected to follow in the family business, but displayed an aptitude for art, which was noticed by his grammar school teachers in Čáslav, so he was sent to Kutná Hora where he studied drawing with František Bohumír Zvěřina.

-At the age of eighteen, he went to Prague, with the intent to study engineering but, instead, he enrolled at the Academy of Fine Arts.
-However, he was dissatisfied with the courses being offered and went to Munich instead, but he became tired of their Academic approach.
-He was called to Vienna for military service, but was able to obtain a deferral, and briefly enrolled at the Academy of Fine Arts.
-Later, he returned to the Academy in Prague to study history painting.
+At the age of eighteen, Chittussi went to Prague, with the intent to study engineering.
+He enrolled at the Academy of Fine Arts instead, but unhappy with the courses being offered and went to Munich instead.
+Chittussi went to Vienna for military service, where he obtained a deferral, and briefly enrolled at the Academy of Fine Arts.
+Chittussi later returned to the Academy in Prague to study history painting.
 In 1876, he participated in a protest by Czech students against Alfred Woltmann, a Professor of art history at the University of Prague, who was accused of German chauvinism, forcing him to flee the lecture hall.
 Clashes between Czech and German students ensued.
 After a police investigation and five days in jail, Chittussi and Mikoláš Aleš, who were identified as the ringleaders, were expelled from the Academy.